Flat Earth: Greece: spherical Earth

-Pythagoras in the 6th century BC and Parmenides in the 5th century stated that the Earth is spherical, and this view spread rapidly in the Greek world.
+Pythagoras in the 6th century BC and Parmenides in the 5th century BC stated that the Earth is spherical, and this view spread rapidly in the Greek world.
 Around 330 BC, Aristotle maintained on the basis of physical theory and observational evidence that the Earth was spherical, and reported an estimate of its circumference.
 The Earth's circumference was first determined around 240 BC by Eratosthenes.
 By the 2nd century AD, Ptolemy had derived his maps from a globe and developed the system of latitude, longitude, and climes.
 His Almagest was written in Greek and only translated into Latin in the 11th century from Arabic translations.

 Lucretius (1st century BC) opposed the concept of a spherical Earth, because he considered that an infinite universe had no center towards which heavy bodies would tend.
 Thus, he thought the idea of animals walking around topsy-turvy under the Earth was absurd.
-By the 1st century AD, Pliny the Elder was in a position to claim that everyone agreed on the spherical shape of Earth, though disputes continued regarding the nature of the antipodes, and how it is possible to keep the ocean in a curved shape.
+By the 1st century AD, Pliny the Elder was in a position to say that everyone agreed on the spherical shape of Earth, though disputes continued regarding the nature of the antipodes, and how it is possible to keep the ocean in a curved shape.

 South Asia

 The Vedic texts depict the cosmos in many ways.
-One of the earliest Indian cosmological texts picture the Earth as one of a stack of flat disks.
+One of the earliest Indian cosmological texts pictures the Earth as one of a stack of flat disks.

 In the Vedic texts, Dyaus (heaven) and Prithvi (Earth) are compared to wheels on an axle, yielding a flat model.
 They are also described as bowls or leather bags, yielding a concave model.
 According to Macdonell: "the conception of the Earth being a disc surrounded by an ocean does not appear in the Samhitas.
 But it was naturally regarded as circular, being compared with a wheel (10.89) and expressly called circular (parimandala) in the Shatapatha Brahmana."

 By about the 5th century AD, the siddhanta astronomy texts of South Asia, particularly of Aryabhata, assume a spherical Earth as they develop mathematical methods for quantitative astronomy for calendar and time keeping.

 The medieval Indian texts called the Puranas describe the Earth as a flat-bottomed, circular disk with concentric oceans and continents.
 This general scheme is present not only in the Hindu cosmologies, but also in Buddhist and Jain cosmologies of South Asia.
 However, some Puranas include other models.
-The fifth canto of the Bhagavata Purana, for example, includes sections that describe the Earth both as flat and spherical.
+For example, the fifth canto of the Bhagavata Purana, composed between 500 CE - 1000 CE, includes sections that describe the Earth both as flat and spherical.